From V8 to Roxette: my English journey

 So I started looking for a real language institute.

-And that’s how I became a student at the English Cultural Centre of San Isidro.
+And that’s how I became a student at the English centre in San Isidro.
 I loved going there.
 I remember taking a placement test, and after that, they placed me in 3rd Year Adults!

 Then came 1991, a special year that would change my world forever.